Espacios-Virtuales/ev-liora-api/docs/diagrams/liora_flow.md

-  participant Ctx as Context Engine participant St as ConvoState participant Rt as Router participant E as Ecommerce Skill participant V as Vida Sana Skill participant R as Reciclaje Skill participant W as whatsapp_service participant Cat as catalog_service participant DB as DB
+  participant Ctx as Context Engine participant St as ConvoState participant Rt as Router participant E as Ecommerce Plugin participant V as Vida Sana Plugin participant R as Reciclaje Plugin participant W as whatsapp_service participant Cat as catalog_service participant DB as DB